Nikxy/nikxy.dev/content/blog/auth-service/index.md

 * Set the ip of the docker interface with --container-host and --container-host-interface to 0.0.0.0 to allow SAM to access the lambda container.

-* Also we need to setup the path to the code from the context of the docker host, for this I mounted a folder from the host to Jenkins workspaces folder and specified its path with the -v argument.
+* The path to the workspace in the context of the docker host need to be specified.

-Wait for AWS SAM to finish initializing, with timeout in case SAM failed to start:
+Next wait for AWS SAM to finish initializing, with timeout in case SAM failed to start:

 ```bash
 #!/bin/bash